Brandon Wade: Career

 In a 2014 essay for CNN titled "Dating website founder says love doesn't exist", Wade wrote, "Love is a concept invented by poor people."

 Dating websites

 In 2006, Wade founded the sugar dating website Seeking.com.
 In 2007, Wade launched a companion dating site WhatsYourPrice.com, a dating website where members bid for dates in an online auction environment.
 In May 2012 he launched MissTravel.com, which pairs 'generous' travelers with 'attractive' travelers who would love the opportunity to travel the world for free.
-Marlow Stern of The Daily Beast criticised MissTravel.com for its lack of safety precautions, including the high potential for sex trafficking.
 And in May 2015, Wade launched OpenMinded.com, a dating website that caters to those who are monogamish with the goal of providing a safe and stigma-free environment that brings the ease and flexibility of online dating to the currently underserved world of open relationships.
 He further states the website caters to those looking to engage in 'ethical cheating'.

-In America, Wade has hosted Sugar Daddy dating events to publicise his sites.
-According to Wade, the website already has a large membership in the United Kingdom.

-Wade's websites, which are based around rich men paying for dates with attractive women, have received controversy and criticism in the media, with Forbes, The Atlantic, ABC News and MSNBC all reporting on the moral ambiguity of the websites SeekingArrangement and WhatsYourPrice.com.
-The websites have been accused of treating their female members like prostitutes, with WhatsYourPrice.com being described as "indistinguishable from prostitution".
-It has been reported that a large proportion of women using the site are students, and about 40 percent of the male users are married men.
-Wade has strongly denied there is an illicit side to the site.